 The main aim is to go beyond a business-as-usual renovation and demonstrate a new state of the art solution for the replacement old and inefficient all electric (heated) properties.
 Some ideas to accomplish this are: introduction of common electrical purchasing program for all PFP homes, installation of solar photovoltaic electricity supply, electric only homes, and installation of POD solar thermal and heat storage.

-Viale Francia, owned by ATER Treviso, is a 102 dwelling line-type building located within two towers of a six-tower complex at the outer edge of Treviso, in the district Borgo Furo.
-The current construction has no insulation, double glazed windows with ageing wood frames and PVC shutters.
-Space heating and DHW are produced by four centralised natural gas thermal plants (649kW, 463kW, and two 150kW).
-All properties currently have an independent electrical grid connection and third party supplier contract.
+Borgo Furo towers, owned by ATER Treviso, are a 36 dwelling in two buildings of a six-tower complex at the outer edge of Treviso, in the district Borgo Furo.
+The current construction has no insulation, single glazed windows with ageing metal frames and PVC shutters.
+Space heating and DHW are produced by single natural gas thermal boilers.
+All properties currently have an independent electrical grid and natural gas connection.

 ATER Treviso wants to gain experience in energy consumption monitoring and ICT control to better understand actual return on investment and energy performance contract conditions.
 There is also a high desire to reduce energy consumption of the building portfolio of associated social houses.

-The project aims to minimise power consumption through optimisation of the passive systems to minimise the active ones, geothermal optimal solutions to reduce the demand for electricity, and electricity production from renewable sources (photo-voltaic).
-Some ideas to accomplish this are: new terraces with building integrated photovoltaic coating, replacement of the thermal boilers with heat pumps and underground heat storage, and installation of roof mounted solar thermal system and storage.
+The project aims to minimise power consumption through optimisation of the passive systems to minimise the active ones, solar panels optimal solutions to reduce the demand for hot sanitary water , and electricity production from renewable sources (photo-voltaic).
+Some ideas to accomplish this are:

 Pilot site in Sweden (Koppargarden, Landskrona)